 Free time in Old Bordeaux and Shopping

-Next, proceed to the city center where you will have 3 hours and 30 minutes free time in the pedestrian and shopping area.
+Next, proceed to the city center where you will have 1 hour free time in the pedestrian and shopping area.
 At the conclusion, re-board your coach to drive back to the pier in Bordeaux.

 Please note: This tour requires advance booking 15 days prior to the start of the cruise.
 Cancellations received after this deadline will incur penalty charges of up to 100%, which will be billed to your shipboard account.

 This tour involves a moderate amount of walking, at times over cobblestone surfaces, with a few steps to negotiate to get on/off the coach, and stairs and steps at the wine estate château.
 Walking in Bordeaux City is at the discretion of each guest.
 This tour is suitable for guests with limited mobility, but is not wheelchair-accessible.
 Lightweight, comfortable clothing with flat, closed-toe walking shoes and sun protection are recommended.
 The tour sequence may vary.

 Spend an unforgettable lunch in the convivial, historic atmosphere of Château Giscours in the famed Margaux appellation, part of the Médoc area.
 The vineyards of Médoc, north of Bordeaux city, concentrate a lot of the flagship wine estates along its wine chateau road.
 There, lie the prosperous Chateau Lafite Rothschild, Chateau Latour, Chateau Mouton Rothschild, and Chateau Margaux.